JochemTolsma/homepage/content/courses/Dyads/_index.md

 ## Consequences of dyads (theory)

 Assortative mating has consequences for both partners.
-Just to mention some examples, it may impact relationship quality, time spend together on culture consumption, divorce rates and economic position.
+Just to mention a few: relationship quality; time spend together on culture consumption; divorce rates; household income.
-In this section I will explain a general theoretical framework for explaining how charactersitics of one partner may impact charactersitics of the other partner.
+In [this section]({{< ref "/dyads3.md" >}}) I will explain a general theoretical framework for explaining how (1) dyad characteristics impact partner characteristics (e.g. number of children on working hour preferences); (2) how characteristics/behavior of one partner may impact characteristics/behavior of the other partner (e.g. my working hours may impact your working hours) and subsequently (3) how the characteristics/behaviors of both partners impact dyad-characteristics (e.g. our working hours on household income).

 ## Consequences of dyads (methods)
 The method used to explain consequences of dyads depends on our Unit of Analysis.
-If it is the dyad itself (e.g. relationship quality) methods are relatively straightforward.
+If it is the dyad itself (e.g. relationship quality) methods are relatively straightforward, because we may assume that the observations at the dyad-level are independent.
 If, on the other hand, the unit of analysis are the partners that make up the dyad, we need to acknowledge that these observations are not independent.
 In part exactly because partners select and influence each other.
-In this secton I will demonstrate how to use actor-partner interdependence models for these situations.
+In [this section]({{< ref "/dyads4.md" >}}) I will demonstrate how to use actor-partner interdependence models for these situations.

+# Selection and influence
+Selection and influence processes are important reasons why nonindependent observations may arise in dyads.
+A third reason is that both ego and alter share the same context (e.g. neighbourhood) which influence their charactersitics.

 ## Literature